Genymobile/genymotion_platform_vendor_genymotion_security_public/README.md

 ### Use the keystore

-The generated keystore (platform_release.keystore) can now be used to build and sign Android application.
+The generated keystore (platform_release.keystore) can now be used to sign Android applications.

-Example for genymotion-testing/GenymotionTestReleaseKey :
-* Copy platform_release.keystore in genymotion-testing/GenymotionTestReleaseKey/app/platform_release.keystore
+* Copy `platform_release.keystore` into your application sources: `<project>/app/platform_release.keystore`.
-genymotion-testing/GenymotionTestReleaseKey
-* Update build.gradle file to use this keystore :
+* Update your `build.gradle` file to use this keystore:

 ```
 android {